thomasballinger/posts/2013-12-23-bpython-curtsies.markdown

 Sam Aaron, creator of Overtone and Emacs Live, advocated building one's own tools in a [talk I listened to](http://www.infoq.com/presentations/Live-Programming) the other day.
 I'm referencing him mostly because I wanted to use this section title.
-As he suggests it might, I've found using a tool I created daily rewarding and powerful.
+As he suggests, I've found using a tool I created daily rewarding and powerful.
 I've added other features on a whim that aren't in the current pull request:

 * vim-style abbreviations: `improt` -> `import`